-In addition to the limited number of patients with drug resistance, our study had several other limitations.
+In addition to the small number of patients with drug resistance, our study had several other limitations.
 First, we do not know exactly how many of clinically diagnosed TB patients were in fact infected with tuberculosis.
-Presumably a proportion of the 43 culture negative PCR negative pulmonary cases were uninfected and unnecessarily receive treatment for TB.
+Presumably a proportion of the 43 culture negative PCR negative pulmonary cases were uninfected and unnecessarily received treatment for TB.
 This is supported by the fact that clinically diagnosed cases were 3 times less likely to show a response to therapy based on IP10 kinetics, 25 (60%) of 42 clinically diagnosed cases had no IP10 response versus only 16 (21%) of 77 bacteriologically confirmed cases.
 The failure of 16 of the 77 bacteriologically diagnosed cases to show an IP10 response at day 7 means that the lack of a response cannot be used to rule out TB but does not rule out the lack of an IP-10 response being used to target patients likely to benefit from further diagnostic and clinical follow up.
-Secondly, the ELISA kit and the serum dilutions measured resulted in a IP-10 detection limit of IP-10 limit of 780 pg/ml, thus some patients might have classified as non “responders” due to initially low IP-10 levels, despite having higher IP-10 levels than the average serum values in adult populations.27,28 Thirdly, in this study we were not able to closely follow up to patients beyond their month 2 visit.
-More detailed follow up could have indented differential diagnosis concomitant processes explaining original TB like symptoms contribution to a better characterization of clinically diagnosed patients showing no response with regards to IP-10 kinetics.
-Lastly, our definition of good response was a decline of 300 pg/ml in IP-10 levels, based on a previous study by den Hertog et al.19 However, this threshold is was established based on a limited number of patients and larger studies are needed to explore the use of alternative thresholds or alternative strategies (e.g. percent decrease).
+Secondly, the ELISA kit and the serum dilutions measured resulted in a IP-10 detection limit of IP-10 limit of 780 pg/ml, thus some patients might have been classified as non “responders” due to initially low IP-10 levels, despite having higher IP-10 levels than the average serum values in adult populations.27,28 Thirdly, in this study we were not able to closely follow up with patients beyond their month 2 visit.
+More detailed follow up could have shed light on differential diagnosis concomitant processes explaining original TB like symptoms’ contribution to a better characterization of clinically diagnosed patients showing no response with regards to IP-10 kinetics.
+Lastly, our definition of good response was a decline of 300 pg/ml in IP-10 levels, based on a previous study by den Hertog et al.19 However, this threshold was established based on a limited number of patients and larger studies are needed to explore the use of alternative thresholds or alternative strategies (e.g. percent decrease).
 Sensitivity analysis of different thresholds could also be explored by combining datasets of individual similar studies.

 In conclusion, this study confirms an association between a decrease in IP-10 levels during the first week of treatment in HIV positive patients and a bacteriological confirmation at diagnosis.
-Further work should explore the use of IP-10 kinetics in combination with other promising biomarkers to further increase the sensitivity and identify the group of (approximately 20% Chegou?) patients who do not present with initially raised levels of circulating IP-10.
-This group of bacteriologically confirmed cases who do not present with significantly raised circulating IP-10 warrant more detailed investigation.
+Future work should explore the use of IP-10 kinetics in combination with other promising biomarkers to further increase the sensitivity and identify the group of the approximately 30% of patients who do not present with initially raised levels of circulating IP-10, agroup warrnting more detailed investigation.
 Additionally, similar studies should be undertaken in settings with high levels of drug resistance, as biomarker kinetics may be able to identify patients with drug resistance on inappropriate therapy much more rapidly than is possible with microscopy or culture.
-In summary, the correlation of this responsive easily measured biomarker14,19,29 with culture conversion or the identification of specific patient populations needs to be further studied.
+In summary, the correlation of this responsive easily measured biomarker14,19,29 with culture conversion or the identification of specific patient populations needs to be studied further.

 Funding